DFE-Digital/apply-for-qualified-teacher-status/app/views/static/privacy.md

 We’ll update this privacy notice when required.
 You should review it at least once a year.

-This version was last updated on 30 May 2022.
+This version was last updated on 16 June 2022.